Why was the Foundation created?

 The Foundation was created to give concerned citizens an innovative way to use their charitable dollars for the good of McHenry County.
 Unlike other charities, the Foundation will direct it’s unrestricted grants toward unmet needs within our communities.
 It will support new ideas, new programs and deserving existing entities in need of expansion monies.

-What are the advantages of using the MCCFDN?
+What are the advantages of using The Community Foundation for McHenry County?

 Donors are given a low-overhead, charitable option which is extremely flexible in its design.
 The Foundation can assist almost any donor in meeting his or her giving pattern, charitable objective and estate or tax situation.

 The Foundation is flexible but permanent; not only will the Foundation adapt its unrestricted giving to meet the changing needs of the county, but should the charitable goals of an endowed fund become obsolete, grants will be redirected to meet similar objectives.

 How does a donor work with the Foundation?

 The first step is to work with the donors and their advisers to clarify what they want to accomplish.
 Questions such as whether they have a specific charity, issue or community in mind, whether this is a one-time or ongoing contribution and whether they or their families wish to stay involved in the future of the fund, are asked, and the answers are shaped into an expression of the donor’s philanthropic objectives.